Sparkhand/gh-scraper/README.md

 - `-d dir`, `--Directory=dir` is the directory where fetched files will be saved.
 Set as `./fetchedfiles` by default

-- `-t topic`, `--Topic=topic` is the topic for which repositories will be additionally filtered for.
+- `-t topic`, `--Topic=topic` is the single topic for which repositories will be additionally filtered for.
 By default it has no value, meaning this filter won't be applied

-- `-k keywords`, `--Keywords=keywords` are blank separated keywords for which repositories will be additionally filtered for.
+- `-k keywords`, `--Keywords=keywords` are one or more blank separated keywords for which repositories will be additionally filtered for.
 By default it has no value, meaning this filter won't be applied

 ## Example